-The 2020/2021 NRS series will commence in October 2020 and will conclude at the Age Group Road National Championships in April 2021.
+The 2022 NRS series will commence in October 2021 and will conclude at 31 December 2022.

 How are the points awarded?

 Points will be awarded for each event in the series using the points system under the points system tab.

 The overall series winner is awarded to the rider that scores the most series points taking

-Top 3 overall riders in the series will be recognised as
+Top three overall riders in the series categories (U19, U17 and U15) will be recognised as

 At the time of entry, riders will be able to nominate their CNZ affiliated club, CNZ affiliated

 How do I enter?